Monday June 6, 2022

 With this in mind, PotGuide is here with some advice for the socially anxious on how to best include cannabis into your new, post-lockdown world.

 Out of all the cannabis products available during the pandemic, edibles were the clear favorite.
 They were an easy entry point for newer users, lasted longer for those looking to stretch their budget, and were a safer option for anyone concerned about their lungs.
-If your lock-down experience can be summed up as “Stoned Alone,” your THC tolerance is probably high and your social skills, not so much.
+If your lockdown experience can be summed up as “Stoned Alone,” your THC tolerance is probably high and your social skills, not so much.

 Luckily, plenty of edible companies are starting to make low-dose options.
 You can also just cut your favorite edibles into quarters and see where it leads.
-A 2.5mg dose can give you that subtle uplift or chill as you’re re-introducing yourself to a social life without the THC taking over the conversation.
+A 2.5mg dose can give you that subtle uplift or chill as you’re re-introducing yourself to a social life, without the THC taking over the conversation.
 If your place of work is ending their telecommuting option, a microdose can help you get back into the office or onto the floor.

-Mix in Some CBD to Help With Anxiety
+Mix in Some CBD

-Switch Up Your Strains For More Effectiveness
+Switch Up Your Strains

-Many things have changed in the post-covid world, and one of them might be your tried-and-true strains.
+Many things have changed in the post-COVID world, and one of them might be your tried-and-true strains.

 Before Covid-19 popped up in the news, sativas might have been your jam.
 Maybe Sour Diesel was your ticket to a great concert, Durban Poison made you the life at a party, or Strawberry Cough gave a first date that extra spark.
-Here in 2021, you may find that sativas now just clam you up as your brain runs through all the things that are, can, or will go wrong.
+Post-lockdown, you may find that sativas now just clam you up as your brain runs through all the things that are, can, or will go wrong.
 Instead of being a social butterfly, you can’t wait to cocoon up back at home.

-Switching up your strains could be an answer.
+Switching up your strains could be the answer.
 Instead of ordering the usual, ask your friendly neighborhood budtender what else is on the menu.
 A milder sativa, indica, or a hybrid could give you that lift instead of a nose-dive around people.
 Or try something completely new.
 If indicas now fog you up, a sativa might clear your head.
 If sativas now make you jumpy, an indica could help you settle down.
 Try new hybrids, buy a variety of grams.
 Try them out both at home and while out and about.
 Lower THC, different strain profiles, or more subtle effects could help you get back.

 Change Your Consumption Routine